 The impacts of technologies depend on various factors, including the background state of the environment.
 Here we explore how the intensity and decay of impacts influences the relative attractiveness of technologies.
 We focus on comparing the impacts of various greenhouse gases, and develop new models to evaluate technologies.

-Papers in progress focus on the development of new metrics to compare the impacts of greenhouse gases and technologies to one another.
-We are also investigating how technology portfolios can optimally adapt to a changing background environmental state.
+Papers focus on the development of new metrics to compare the impacts of greenhouse gases and technologies to one another and testing these metrics against climate policy goals.
+We also investigate how technology portfolios can optimally adapt to a changing background environmental state.
+These methods are used to study vehicle emissions of long- and short-lived climate forcers.

 New metric development: We are working on revised CO2-equivalency metrics that take into account how close in time a technology is used to when critical climate thresholds are expected to be reached.
 This work focuses on comparing methane and carbon dioxide emissions across various transportation fuels and electricity generation options (Figure 1).